carbonteq/refined-type-effect/README.md

 ## Overview

 This library builds on the foundation established by [@carbonteq/refined-type](https://github.com/carbonteq/refined-type), enhancing it with Effect's robust error handling capabilities.
-It offers a comprehensive solution for creating refined and branded types that maintain both compile-time and runtime type safety in TypeScript applications.

 ## Usage Examples